soccer99/cookiecutter-django/docs/project-generation-options.rst

 use_redis:
     Indicates whether the project should be configured to use Redis_.

-need_authentication:
-    Whether this app needs end user authentication (does not affect django admin login)

-only_api:
-    Is this app only an API?  (does not need html templates)

 use_whitenoise:
     Indicates whether the project should be configured to use WhiteNoise_.